 The medicolegal challenges of pelvic mesh usage

 In this article, the first in our series of two on pelvic mesh and its medicolegal challenges, Dr Ivan Ramos-Galvez, Consultant in Pain Medicine and expert witness, explores the uses of pelvic mesh and the complications that can arise.
-The second in the series will follow shortly and focus on the physical and psychological effects pelvic mesh implants can have on claimants.
+The second in the series focuses on the physical and psychological effects pelvic mesh implants can have on claimants.

 Both stress urinary incontinence (SUI) and pelvic organ prolapse (POP) arise due to weakness in the pelvic floor muscles.
 These common conditions affect millions of women and can have a huge impact on quality of life.
 The highest incidence is seen in post-menopausal women who have given birth several times, with factors such as obesity, smoking and connective tissue disorders further increasing the risk.
 Historically, these conditions were treated surgically by repairing the patient’s own tissues, either by inserting stitches or by using strips of nearby fascia to provide support.
 However, the failure rate of these techniques was high, at around 20%.
 Often, this was because the patient’s own tissue was not strong enough to provide a satisfactory repair.
 In order to overcome this problem, surgeons began to use mesh inserts to strengthen either the urethra or pelvic organs, for SUI and POP respectively.